-Quality of Service (QoS) is a term that refers to the technology used to manage data traffic via the network.
-Designed to reduce interference such as packet loss, jitter and latency, QoS oversees the control and management of network resources.
-QoS also sets boundaries and priorities for different categories of data that travel between IP networks as bandwidth traffic across the network.
+QoS (Quality of Service) is a term that refers to the technology used to manage data traffic via the network.
+Designed to reduce interference such as packet loss, jitter, and latency, QoS oversees network resources control and management.
+QoS also sets boundaries and priorities for different data categories that travel between IP networks as bandwidth traffic across the network.

 Modern-day businesses are expected to provide reliable, dependable services with minimal disruption to the end-user.
 In recent years applications such as voice, video, file sharing and streamed data have increasingly become part of our everyday lives, meaning QoS has become ever more important.

-The volume of application usage, an increasing number of devices connecting to the network and a significant rise in the use of social media means a network can frequently be flooded.
+The volume of application usage, an increasing number of devices connecting to the network, and a significant rise in social media use mean a network can frequently be flooded.
 This network overload can lead to discrepancies in performance.
 As a result, IT departments become inundated with reports of interrupted video meetings, poor audio quality, delays and even dropped phone calls, which can significantly damage day-to-day efficiencies in the workplace.

 Why is QoS important?

 QoS policing is essentially the traffic management of data packets travelling across a network simultaneously.
-QoS policies have been developed to better allow network administrators to prioritise certain applications according to their core business needs, allocating weightier importance on specific types of data delivery over others.
+QoS policies have been developed to allow better network administrators to prioritise certain applications according to their core business needs, allocating weightier importance to specific data delivery types over others.

-These QoS policies are integral for businesses that rely on things like live video meetings, online training, and media streaming to function in their day to day tasks.
-QoS prevents the delivery of these types of data from being jeopardized by high levels of traffic on the network.
+These QoS policies are integral for businesses that rely on live video meetings, online training, and media streaming to function in their day to day tasks.
+QoS prevents the delivery of these types of data from being jeopardized by high traffic levels on the network.

-QoS mitigates these issues by classifying and implementing a number of functions including the following:
+QoS mitigates these issues by classifying and implementing several functions, including the following:

 Latency is the amount of time it takes for a packet to venture from the source to its intended IP address.
-Ideally, the latency of these packets should be as close to zero as possible, but if latency occurs, it can result in an echo effect for the recipient or overlapping audio in IP audio and voice packets.
+Ideally, the latency of these packets should be as close to zero as possible.
+Still, it can result in an echo effect for the recipient or overlapping audio in IP audio and voice packets if latency occurs.

 Jitter is another ill-effect of network congestion and results in a degradation in voice quality, audio and video data.
 The irregular signal pulses often result in erratic distribution and speed of data packets between IP addresses – this can cause flickering effects, gaps in audio or imagery and out-of-sequence packet delivery.